TheCocoaProject/cordova-plugin-nativestorage/README.md

 - exception (if any, e.g. JSON exception)

 ### Error codes
-the code contains an integer whichs specifies the occured error/problem
+the code contains an integer whichs specifies the occurred error/problem
 - `NATIVE_WRITE_FAILED` = 1
 - `ITEM_NOT_FOUND` = 2
 - `NULL_REFERENCE` = 3